lawtlee/github-sites-test/about.md

 title: About
 ---

-# Our Goal and Team
+# My Goal and Team

 ## Project

 {{ site.description }}

+The following items are made from the guide.

 ## Funders
 We gratefully acknowledge funding from the XYZ Founding Council, under grant number 'abc'.